 The Hohlaubgrat is an elegant and interesting route to the summit of this fine 4000 m peak which has been relegated to a ranking as one of the most simple 4000ers via its normal route because of the easy access via the Metro Alpin to Mittelallalin.

-Besides the added elegance and interest, this route usually allows one to avoid the crowds of the normal route, unless one descends that way.
-It does require an overnight at the hut, but the alpine start from there puts one under normal circumstances on the summit before the arrival of the hoards from Mittelallalin.
+Besides the added elegance and interest, this route usually allows you to avoid the crowds of the normal route, unless you descend that way.
+It does require an overnight at the hut, but the alpine start from there puts you under normal circumstances on the summit before the arrival of the hoards from Mittelallalin.